-Taking $\lambda \asymp \sqrt{\frac{1}{n} \log(n/\delta)}$, $\alpha\asymp \lambda^2 \asymp \frac{1}{n}\log(\frac{n}{\delta})$ and choosing ${m \gtrsim n \log n}$ points by uniform sampling or ${m \gtrsim n^p\log n}$ by leverage score sampling, leads to a rate of $O (\sqrt\frac{\log(n/\delta)}{n} )$. \end{theorem} The above results show that it is possible to achieve the same rate of standard regularized ERM (up to a logarithmic factor), but to do so uniform sampling does not seem to provide a computational benefit.
-As clear from the proof, computational benefits for smaller subspace dimension would lead to worse rates.
-This behavior is worse than that allowed by smooth loss functions [\cite{rudi2015less,marteau2019beyond}].
-These results can be recovered with our approach.
-Indeed, for both least squares and self-concordant losses, the bound in Theorem~\eqref{firstmain} can be easily improved to have a linear dependence on $\mu_{\BB_m}$, leading to straightforward improvements.
-We will detail this derivation in a longer version of the paper.
-Due to space constraints, here we focus on non-smooth losses, since these results, and not only their proof, are new.
-For this class of loss functions, Theorem~\ref{thmbasic} shows that leverage scores sampling can lead to better results depending on the spectral properties of the covariance operator.
-Indeed, if there is a fast eigendecay, then using leverage scores and a subspace dimension $m<n$ one can achieve the same rates as exact ERM.
+Theorem~\ref{prop: constr pb} shows that for an arbitrary convex, possibly non-smooth, loss function, leverage scores sampling can lead to better results depending on the spectral properties of the covariance operator.
+Indeed, if there is a fast eigendecay, then using leverage scores and a subspace of dimension $m<n$, one can achieve the same rates as exact ERM.
 For fast eigendecay ($p$ small), the subspace dimension can decrease dramatically.
-For example, as a reference for $p=1/2$ then $m= \sqrt{n}$ suffices.
-Note that, other decays, e.g. exponential, could also be considered.
-These observations are consistent with recent results for random features [\cite{bach2017equivalence,li2019towards,sun2018but}], while they seem new for ERM on subspaces.
-Compare to random features the proof techniques have similarities but also differences due to the fact that in general random features do not define subspaces.
+For example, considering $p=1/2$, then the choice $m\simeq \sqrt{n}$ is enough.
+These observations are consistent with recent results for random features \citep{bach2017equivalence,li2019towards,sun2018but}, while they seem new for ERM on random subspaces.
+Compared to random features, the proof techniques present similarities but also differences due to the fact that in general random features do not define subspaces.
 Finding a unifying analysis would be interesting, but it is left for future work.
-Also, we note that uniform sampling can have the same properties of leverage scores sampling, if $d_{\alpha,2} \asymp d_{\alpha, \infty}$.
-This happens under the strong assumptions on the eigenvectors of the covariance operator, but can also happen in kernel methods with kernels corresponding to Sobolev spaces [\cite{steinwart2009optimal}].
-With these comments in mind, here, we focus on subspace defined through leverage scores noting that the assumption on the eigendecay not only allows for smaller subspace dimensions, but can also lead to faster learning rates.
-Indeed, we study this next.
+Also, we note that uniform sampling can have the same properties as leverage scores sampling, if $d_\alpha \asymp d_{\alpha, \infty}$, where $d_{\alpha,\infty}:= \sup_{w\in\supp(P_X)} \scal{w}{(\Sigma+\alpha I)^{-1}w}$, see \citep{rudi2015less}.
+This happens under strong assumptions on the eigenvectors of the covariance operator, but can also happen in kernel methods with kernels corresponding to Sobolev spaces \citep{steinwart2009optimal}.
+With these comments in mind, next, we focus on random subspaces defined by leverage scores sampling and show that the assumption on the eigendecay not only allows for smaller subspace dimensions, but can also lead to faster learning rates.